wolfv6/keybrd/tutorials/tutorial_1_breadboard_keyboard.md

 Breadboard keyboard starter kit
 -------------------------------
-The parts needed to build the tutorial Breadboard Keyboards are listed in [breadboard_keyboard_supplies.ods](breadboard_keyboard_supplies.ods).
+The parts needed to build the tutorial breadboard keyboards are listed in [breadboard_keyboard_supplies.ods](breadboard_keyboard_supplies.ods).

-The tutorials use a Teensy LC controller, but any Arduino-compatible controller with SRAM should work.
+The tutorials use a Teensy LC controller, but any Arduino-compatible controller with at least 2 KB SRAM should work.

 You will need two tools:
 * Wire cutters
 * A multi-meter for trouble shooting

-Wire striper and lead forming tool are optional.
+Wire striper, lead-forming tool, and Anti-static mat are optional.

 How a breadboard works
 ----------------------